jayantasamaddar/quick-reference/aws/s3/README.md

 - The log format is at https://docs.aws.amazon.com/AmazonS3/latest/dev/LogFormat.html

 > **Warning:** NEVER EVER set your logging bucket to be the same as the bucket you are monitoring or we will end up triggering an infinite loop.

+> **Note**: AWS recommends that you use **AWS CloudTrail** for logging bucket and object-level actions for your Amazon S3 resources, as it provides more options to store, analyze and act on the log information.

 ---